 Bumble is very easy to navigate.
 In the app at the top of the screen you have 3 menu options.
 On the left is an icon to access your profile (to view or edit).
 In the middle lists what Bumble service you are using (Date, BFF, or Bizz), and on the right is the Messaging icon.
 If you are not viewing your profile or not in the Message center, then by default you are in the Discovery/Connection section viewing your potential matches.

 With Bumble a match is required before you can communicate with a member.
 A match happens after two users have mutually right-swiped one another.
 When a match does happen both members will receive a push notification on their phones (or an email if you use the website).
 At that point what follows depends on the user’s gender.

 - A conversation can only begin if users mutually swipe right on each other

-- Female users must initiate conversations with male users – if they don't start chatting within 24 hours, the match disappears forever
+- Female users must initiate conversations with male users – if they don't start chatting within 24 hours, the match expires and disappears

 - Male users cannot initiate conversations with female users – they may show interest by extending one match per day to remain in queue for an additional 24 hours

 - In same-sex or friend connections (from Bumble BFF), either person has to make a move within 24 hours before that connection disappears